LearnOnDemandSystems/docs/lod/how-to-use-api-consumer.md

 The lab series must be published to the API consumer that will be used.
 By publishing a lab series to an API Consumer, that API Consumer will be able to launch any current and future lab profiles that belong to that series.

-To publish the Lab Series, please contact our Support team at mailto:Support@learnondemandsystems.com
+To publish the Lab Series, please contact our Support team at: <a href="mailto:support@learnondemandsystems.com">support@learnondemandsystems.com</a>

 ## Lab Profile